Bhad Bhabie: 2017–2018: Career beginnings, and 15

 Her first tour across North America and Europe, together with Asian Doll, began on April 14, 2018.
-On May 2, 2018, the video for "Gucci Flip Flops" was released.
-Following the video's release, the song became a moderate hit and debuted at number 80 on the Billboards Hot 100; it peaked with one upward position on the chart.
-She received a 2018 Billboard Music Award nomination in the category of Best Female Rap Artist, along with Cardi B and Nicki Minaj.
+On May 2, the video for "Gucci Flip Flops" was released.
+The song then became a moderate hit and debuted at number 80 on the Billboards Hot 100; it peaked with one upward position on the chart.
+Bregoli was nominated for a 2018 Billboard Music Award in the Best Female Rap Artist category, along with Cardi B and Nicki Minaj.

-On June 14, 2018, Bregoli released the single "Trust Me" featuring Ty Dolla Sign.
-On July 26, she released the video for "Trust Me", featuring guest appearances from Theo Von and Bella Thorne.
+On June 14, Bregoli released the single "Trust Me" featuring Ty Dolla Sign.
+On July 26, she released the video for "Trust Me", featuring guest appearances by Theo Von and Bella Thorne.

-On August 14, 2018, Bregoli released her debut mixtape 15.
-It would feature guest appearances from Lil Yachty, Ty Dolla $ign, YG, Lil Baby, City Girls, and Asian Doll.
-One day later, she received a gold certification from the Recording Industry Association of America for her single "Gucci Flip Flops".
+On August 14, Bregoli released her debut mixtape, 15.
+It featured guest appearances by Lil Yachty, Ty Dolla $ign, YG, Lil Baby, City Girls, and Asian Doll.
+The next day, she received a gold certification from the Recording Industry Association of America for her single "Gucci Flip Flops".
 On August 30, Bregoli released the single "Yung and Bhad" featuring City Girls.
-Two days before the release of her debut mixtape, she released a music video for Thot Opps (Clout Drop) and Bout That.
-On September 18, 2018, she released 15.
-She released the single "Geek'd" featuring Lil Baby, with a music video released two days later.
+Two days before the release of her debut mixtape, she released a video for Thot Opps (Clout Drop) and Bout That.
+On September 18, she released 15.
+She released the single "Geek'd" featuring Lil Baby, with a video released two days later.
 Other album tracks such as "No More Love", "Famous", "Count It" and "Shhh" were presented as video shorts on YouTube.
 On October 17, she released "Juice" featuring rapper YG.
-Its accompanying music video followed thereafter, with a guest appearance from UFC Women's Featherweight Champion Cris Cyborg; YG did not appear on the video.
+Its accompanying video followed, with a guest appearance by UFC Women's Featherweight Champion Cris Cyborg; YG did not appear in the video.

-On November 6, 2018, she embarked on a tour that spanned the Western United States, New Zealand, and Australia.
-It was received positively, with praise directed towards Bregoli's stage presence.
+On November 6, Bregoli embarked on a tour spanning the Western U.S., New Zealand, and Australia.
+It was received favorably, with praise for Bregoli's stage presence.

-On November 16, 2018, controversy arose when she threw her drink at, and attempted to assault, fellow rapper Iggy Azalea while attending Cardi B's Fashion Nova launch party.
-Bregoli told paparazzi that she had done it due to prior comments Azalea made on Instagram, while Azalea responded with a series of tweets condemning Bregoli.
+On November 16, controversy arose when Bregoli threw her drink at, and attempted to assault, Iggy Azalea while attending Cardi B's Fashion Nova launch party.
+Bregoli told paparazzi that she had done it due to comments Azalea made on Instagram.
+Azalea responded with a series of tweets condemning Bregoli.